loafey/master-thesis/Thesis/Last_todo.md

       slightly different sublanguages, which may require different typing rules, but allowing any mix of the two seems "dangerous".
 And if these two types are equal, why have both in the (type) language?

-  21. "end up being ill-kinded": the story-line seems a bit strange: you say that 4.1.2 shows how to transform the types to keep them well-kinded.
+  21. *UNCHANGED: Yes the environment ends up ill-kinded and we have written exactly that* - "end up being ill-kinded": the story-line seems a bit strange: you say that 4.1.2 shows how to transform the types to keep them well-kinded.
 But then the closures don't "end up being ill-kinded" after all.
 Perhaps you meant to motivate why the 4.1.2 transformation is needed?
 Also, given